What Is The Most Dangerous Bee

 Origins and Genetic Makeup

 The story of the Africanized honey bee begins in Brazil in 1956, when Warwick E. Kerr, a geneticist, imported African honey bees to crossbreed them with European honey bees.
 The goal was to create a bee that would be more productive in tropical climates.
-However, in 1957, several swarms of these Africanized bees escaped, interbreeding with local European honey bees and leading to the creation of a hybrid with highly undesirable traits.
+Still, in 1957, several swarms of these Africanized bees escaped, interbreeding with local European honey bees and leading to the creation of a hybrid with highly undesirable traits.

 Behavioral Characteristics